coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 * "marker"
 * frame index: A hexadecimal integer indicating this frame's index.
-* this sample id: A hexadecimal integer indicating the current sample.
+* sample count: A hexadecimal number of samples taken as part of this frame.
 * starting sample ID: A hexadecimal integer indicating the frame's starting sample ID.
 * ending sample ID: A hexadecimal integer indicating the frame's ending sample ID.
-* "mosi" or "miso"
+* mosi value: A hexadecimal integer indicating the frame's mosi value.
-* value: A hexadecimal integer indicating the frame's value.
+* miso value: A hexadecimal integer indicating the frame's miso value.

 Example:

 ```
-marker	ab6f	3ae3012	3ae3012	3ae309b9	mosi	c6
+marker	ab6f	8	3ae3012	3ae309b9	c6	fa
 ```

-Your script should respond with a marker to display at this sample point on this channel; you can specify this by responding with any of the below values:
+Your script should respond with any number lines, each composed of three tab-separated values; send an empty line to finish.

+* sample number: The (hexadecimal) sample number (within this frame) at which to display this marker.
+* "miso" or "mosi"
+* marker type (see below)

+Possible marker types are:

 * "Dot"
 * "ErrorDot"